johan-bolmsjo/speak/doc/speak-spec.md

 Custom Types
 ------------

+TODO:
+Figure out how to make this work with choices.
+Choices only work with "pointer" types.

-Custom types can be used as message or choice field types.
+Custom types can be used as message field types.
 The intended purpose of custom types is to create blob like types, for example IPv6 or SHA-1 types.
 They can only be created from basic types or arrays of basic types.